jrrohrer/apple-expert-backend/OOO-Backend.md

   * Adding Relationships
     * To control the attributes displayed in the association

-[] 4.
+[x] 4.
 TEST: Confirm data at your Rails endpoints!

-[] 5.
+[x] 5.
 Build out your associated models using this same process.
 Remember: Focus on building vertically!